 Administrator: The Director of the Hocking County Regional Planning Office who is charged with enforcing the provisions of this Ordinance and/or his or her designated agent.

+Authorized Agent: Someone whom the owner of a property has granted the legal authority to manage a property.

-Bedroom: A room that is at least a minimum of 70 ft. for one person and a minimum of 120 ft. for two persons where the room’s primary use is sleeping and has two means of egress (either windows or doors) per Ohio State Building Code.
+Bedroom: A room where the primary use is sleeping and has two means of egress (either windows or doors) per Ohio State Building Code.
 This definition does not include couches, daybeds, recliners, or futons placed in a living room.

 Driveway: A privately maintained thoroughfare that cuts through an individual parcel of property and that may access numerous dwellings including but not limited to dwellings used for STRs.

-Local Contact Person: A designated individual residing in Hocking County, Ohio available 24/7 to respond to complaints or emergencies.
+Local Contact Person: A designated individual residing in Hocking County, Ohio or within 30 miles of the property being rented and who is available 24/7 to respond to complaints or emergencies within 30 minutes of being notified about an issue.

+Loft: An elevated platform or open mezzanine area within a dwelling unit that is designed and constructed to accommodate sleeping, and which meets applicable building code requirements for habitable space and egress.

 Living Room: A room in a house for general and informal everyday use.

 Operator: The property owner or authorized agent responsible for managing an STR.

+Placard: A sign that is attached to a wall.

 Short-Term Rental (STR): A dwelling unit rented for 29 or less consecutive days.